 How to Resolve a Tax Dispute with the IRS

-If you disagree with the IRS about a decision they have made regarding your tax return, you may assume that you do not have any chance of resolving it in your favor.
-Well, as it turns out, you may have a better chance than you might think – especially if you follow some basic tips and strategy.
+If you disagree with the IRS about a decision they have made regarding your tax return, you may assume that you don’t have any chance of resolving it in your favor.
+Well, as it turns out, you may have a better chance than you might think – especially if you follow some basic tips and the following strategy.
 Here is how we suggest you resolve a tax dispute with the IRS:

-1. Do Not Panic: A dispute with the IRS can cause significant anxiety and stress, but it does not have to.
+A dispute with the IRS can cause significant anxiety and stress, but it doesn’t have to.
 Of course, you already have a full plate before having to worry about a potential tax dispute.
 Recognize that a tax dispute is very often resolved in writing, without a face-to-face meeting.
 Keep in mind that getting all worked about the problem won’t solve it, and it could even make things worse by making you chose a bad decision somewhere along the way.

-5. Taxpayer Advocate Service: The Taxpayer Advocate Service (TAS) has an office in every state and can be a resource for individuals seeking help with a tax dispute.
-This service is generally best suited for taxpayers who are experiencing a financial hardship and have already tried repeatedly to resolve their tax issue without success.
+The Taxpayer Advocate Service (TAS) has an office in every state and can be a resource for individuals seeking help with a tax dispute.
+This service is generally best suited for taxpayers who are experiencing financial hardship and have already tried repeatedly to resolve their tax issue without success.
 Keep in mind that while the TAS is actually part of the IRS, their agents are supposed to operate independently from tax collectors.
 The TAS in your state is committed to providing professional and courteous communication.

-Success Tax Relief is a full service tax firm that has been helping clients all over the country for more than 30 years.
+Success Tax Relief is a full-service tax firm that has been helping clients all over the country for more than 30 years.
 If you have received a notice from the IRS that you do not agree with, do not spend time worrying about what you should do.
 Instead, call our tax professionals and let us help you draft your response to the IRS.
 We can give you the best possible chance at a positive resolution.
-Contact us today to get started.